Florence Van Leer Earle Coates: Biography

 In the March 1913 issue of Lippincott's Monthly Magazine, noted anthologist and poet, William Stanley Braithwaite (1878–1962), gives a detailed nine-page review of Coates's poetry, relating how "she draws from the Olympian world figures that typify some motive or desire in human conduct, and in the modern world the praise of men and women, heroic in attainment or sacrifice; or laments events that effect social and ethical progress, showing how beneficently she has brought her art, without modifying in the least its abstract function as a creator of beauty and pleasure, into the service of profound and vital problems".
 Much of Coates's later published work was written during the years spanning World War I and showcased her concern for such "profound and vital problems" as her voice joined the chorus of "singers" in support of American involvement in the war—evidenced in her privately published pamphlet of war poetry, Pro Patria (1917).
 Coates also penned several other works of fugitive (i.e. uncollected) verse, much of which is patriotic and war-related, describing the selfless sacrifices made by soldiers and citizens alike for the cause of freedom and liberty.

 Coates was a founder of the Contemporary Club of Philadelphia in 1886; one of twenty founders of the Society of Mayflower Descendants in the Commonwealth of Pennsylvania in 1896—herself being a ninth generation descendant of Pilgrim John Howland; and twice president of the Browning Society of Philadelphia from 1895 to 1903, and again from 1907 to 1908.
-In 1915, Coates was unanimously elected poet laureate of Pennsylvania by the state's Federation of Women's Clubs.
+In 1915, Coates was unanimously elected poet laureate by the State Federation of Women's Clubs (Pennsylvania).

 Coates married William Nicholson in 1872.
 He died in 1877.
 On January 7, 1879, she married Edward Hornor Coates at Christ Church in Philadelphia.
 Edward Coates would eventually adopt Florence's daughter from her first marriage—Alice Earle Nicholson (born October 21, 1873).
 Florence and Edward had one child together in 1881, but the baby—Josephine Wisner Coates—died in infancy on March 5, 1881.
 Edward Coates was president of the Pennsylvania Academy of the Fine Arts from 1890 to 1906.
 He died on December 23, 1921.

-In 1923, Florence Coates presented The Edward H. Coates Memorial Collection to the Pennsylvania Academy of the Fine Arts in Philadelphia.
+In 1923, Coates presented The Edward H. Coates Memorial Collection to the Pennsylvania Academy of the Fine Arts in Philadelphia.
 The exhibition, representing French and American schools, included 27 paintings and 3 pieces of sculpture, and was displayed from November 4, 1923, to January 10, 1924.

-Coates died at Hahnemann Hospital in Philadelphia on April 6, 1927.
-She is buried at the Church of the Redeemer churchyard in Bryn Mawr, Pennsylvania alongside her husband and her brother George Howard Earle, Jr. and many of his descendants, including his son, former Pennsylvania Governor, George Howard Earle III—Florence's nephew.
+Florence Earle Coates died at Hahnemann Hospital in Philadelphia on April 6, 1927, aged 76.
+She is buried at the Church of the Redeemer churchyard in Bryn Mawr, Pennsylvania alongside her husband and her brother George Howard Earle, Jr. and many of his descendants, including his son, former Pennsylvania Governor, George Howard Earle III — Florence's nephew.